JaNice Van Ness

 JaNice Van Ness (also spelled JaNice VanNess) is an American politician who served as a member of the Georgia State Senate from 2015 to 2017, representing the 43rd district, which includes parts of Rockdale County, Newton County, and Dekalb County.

 In 2015, Van Ness, a Republican, ran for office in District 43 which was vacant due to the resignation of Ronald Ramsey.
 She narrowly defeated her opponent, Democrat Tonya Anderson, in a run-off election that took place on December 1, 2015.

 In the November 2016 general election, Van Ness had a rematch with Anderson, which resulted in Van Ness' defeat.

 Prior to serving in the state senate, Van Ness was a Rockdale County Commissioner for eight years, serving two terms.
 In 2014, she was defeated in a re-election bid by Doreen Williams (D).

+In 2024, Van Ness ran as a Democrat for Rockdale County Chairman.
+She advanced to a June runoff election in which she defeated the incumbent.

 Van Ness also founded private schools in Rockdale and Newton County, called Peachtree Academy.

+On January 8, 2025, Van Ness was sworn-in as the Chair of the Board of Commissioners for Rockdale County, having campaigned as a Democratic candidate.